 Yelling at your toddler is ineffective in getting them to listen.
 It can make the problem worse.
 When you yell at your toddler, you send the message that you don’t respect them.
 This can damage your relationship and make it harder to communicate with them in the future.
 Give them the necessary space to develop their own voices and respond in the future rather than react.

 These tips on “how to get your toddler to listen?” require your patience and understanding to be fruitful.
 Pay attention when your toddler tries to communicate to teach them the importance of listening to others.
 A toddler’s behavior is largely driven by their interests, needs, and impulses as their brains are still developing.
 Short and crisp instructions are easy for them to grasp and follow.
 Eye contact and consistency are important to grab their attention.
-It is important to remember that rewards and consequences are also effective tools in encouraging good behavior.
+It is important to remember that rewards and consequences are also effective toddler discipline tools to encourage good behavior.
 Use clean-up songs or other creative ideas to make following instructions fun for toddlers.

 Infographic: Things You Should Try To Make A Toddler Listen To You